British Airways computer problem causes delays at multiple airports

 "Our IT teams are working as hard as they can to quickly fix a problem with our check-in system," the airline said in a statement.
 "We're sorry for the delays some customers are experiencing as they check-in for their flights."

-The company's official Twitter account responded to complaints from travelers at airports including Atlanta, San Francisco, Chicago and Boston.
-Passengers said airline representatives had told them the system failure was worldwide.
+The company's official Twitter account responded to complaints from travelers at airports including Atlanta, Chicago and Boston.
+Others reported problems in the Bahamas and Mexico.

+Passengers said airline representatives had told them the system failure had been going on for hours and was worldwide.

+"Apparently computers are taking the #LaborDay2016," tweeted Alex Kintzer, posting a photo of a long line San Francisco airport.

 It wasn't immediately clear how many flights have been affected.

+Some people shared images of hand-written boarding cards that BA staff had given them.

-The disruption comes just weeks after Delta (DAL) was hit by a global computer outage that caused days of travel chaos, including about 2,000 flight cancellations.
+The disruption comes about a month after Delta (DAL) was hit by a global computer outage that caused days of travel chaos, including about 2,000 flight cancellations.

+Less than three weeks before that, Southwest Airlines (LUV) canceled more than 1,000 flights following a system failure.

 -- Marilia Brocchetto contributed reporting.